khaors/geocompr/main.md

 ## Exercises

-1. Sketch out on paper ideas for a web mapping app that could be used to make decisions more evidence based:
+1. Sketch out on paper ideas for a web mapping app that could be used to make transport or land-use policies more evidence based:
-  - In the city you live in
+  - In the city you live in, for a couple of users per day
-  - In the country you live in
+  - In the country you live in, for dozens of users per day
-  - Worldwide
+  - Worldwide for hundreds of users per day and large data serving requirements
-1. What design decisions change as the scale of map deployment increases and how would this change your approach to the development process?
+1. How would app design, deployment and project management decisions change as the scale of map deployment increases?
 1. Update the code in `coffeeApp/app.R` so that instead of centering on Brazil the user can select which country to focus on:
     - Using `textInput()`
     - Using `selectInput()`